 To explain this move, the ECB increased rates to help control inflation across the eurozone.
 Inflation has remained above the bank’s target level in recent months.
 Higher rates can help slow spending and reduce price growth.

-As a result of this decision, millions of people and businesses across Europe will be affected.
-The cost of borrowing money—including mortgage payments, business loans, and other forms of credit may increase.
+Consequently, this decision will affect millions of individuals and businesses throughout Europe.
+The cost of borrowing, including mortgage payments, business loans, and other forms of credit, is likely to increase.

 European Leaders